Poultrygeist: Night of the Chicken Dead: Plot

 High school sweethearts Arbie (Jason Yachanin) and Wendy (Kate Graham) attempt to consummate their relationship in the Tromahawk Native American burial ground.
 Arbie is upset because Wendy is going off to college without him, but Wendy promises to him that she will always stay faithful to him.
-The two leave after realizing there was a man masturbating to them, but he is killed by zombie hands spouting from the ground.
+The two leave in disgust when they see a gravedigger watching and masturbating to them, but he is killed by zombie hands spouting from the ground.

 One college semester later, when Arbie returns to the spot of his one and only sexual encounter, he is shocked to discover two unsettling realities: not only has the burial ground been bulldozed and replaced by an American Chicken Bunker, a mega-conglomerate fast food franchise, but college has turned his dear Wendy into a "left-wing, lipstick lesbo liberal", protesting the construction of the building with her activist girlfriend Micki (Allyson Sereboff).
 Disillusioned and out for revenge, Arbie decides to get a job at the American Chicken Bunker.
 Under the supervision of paranoid manager Denny, Arbie is thrust into the monotony of minimum wage with a variety of colorful people: the effeminate Mexican Paco Bell (Khalid Rivera), the animal-loving redneck Carl Jr. (Caleb Emerson), the burqa-clad Muslim Hummus (Rose Ghavami) and a mysterious 60-year-old man in the restaurant's basement who has worked as their costumed mascot all his life and has a virtually identical background to Arbie.